BenYang12/Tic-Tac-Toe/README.md

 # Tic Tac Toe 🎮

 A browser-based Tic Tac Toe game built with **JavaScript**, **Webpack**, **Jest (TDD)**, and the **Module Pattern**.
-The game supports two players, custom names, win/tie detection, restart functionality, and even fetches a celebration GIF from the **Giphy API** when a player wins.
+The game supports two players, custom names, win/tie detection, restart functionality, and fetches a celebration GIF from the **Giphy API** when a player wins.

 ---